nishanil/ondotnet/README.md

 Run the sample again using `tye run`.

-## Managing resiliency using Linkerd Service Mesh
+## Managing resiliency using Service Mesh

+Samples covers both Linkerd and Istio configurations.
+The instructions are detailed out below.

+### Deploying dependencies

 First, deploy the application and its dependencies to Kubernetes before the services can be meshed.

-### Deploying dependencies

 <b>Redis</b>

 Run the following command from CLI: